 1949 - A July photo from the Los Angeles Public Library Blackstock Negatives Collection.

-1949 - An interesting view from Ken McIntyre on Photos of Los Angeles.
-Looking through from the front corner of the building to the cooling tower on the stagehouse (just right of the left radio antenna tower), we're looking right down the centerline of the diagonally positioned auditorium.
+1949 - An interesting view that Ken McIntyre shared on the Photos of Los Angeles private Facebook group.
+Looking across from the front corner of the building to the cooling tower on the stagehouse (just right of the left radio antenna tower), we're looking right down the centerline of the diagonally positioned auditorium.
 On the marquee: "John Loves Mary" with Ronald Reagan and Jack Carson.

 1950 A Life magazine look east on Hollywood Blvd.
 When was the last time you saw the towers lit?
 Note the the Vogue Theatre on the left.
 The green neon tower on the right is newly redone facade of the Egyptian.
-The image also appears on Photos of Los Angeles and on Tourmaline's Noirish Los Angeles post #35733.
+The image appears on Tourmaline's Noirish Los Angeles post #35733.

 1950 - In addition to the signage we see in the narrower shot, this wider Life image gives us a look at the vertical and marquee of the Hollywood Theatre as well.
 They're running the Barbara Stanwyck feature "No Man Of Her Own," a February 1950 release along with "No Sad Songs For Me."
 Thanks to Noirish Los Angeles contributor Tourmaline for spotting the shot in the Life collection -- it's on the Noirish post #35733 along with other Hollywood views.